-There are many factors to consider when deciding between the two, relating to the design and proportions of your bathroom, your personal needs, your family’s needs and your preferences.
+There are many factors to consider, relating to the design and proportions of your bathroom, your needs, your family’s needs and your own personal preferences.

 1. How much space do you have available?

-Some bathrooms simply won’t be able to accommodate a full-size bathtub and you need to look at the proportions of the bathtubs on the market and measure your space carefully to see if any can fit.
+Some bathrooms simply won’t be able to accommodate a full-size bathtub and you need to look at the proportions of the bathtubs on the market and measure your space carefully to see which, if any, can fit.
+Most master bathrooms are designed to fit at least a standard sized bath, however trying to retrofit a tub to a cloakroom or ensuite may prove impossible.

 If your bathroom is of a certain size, you may simply have to install a shower enclosure rather than a bathtub.
 Choose an enclosure with sliding shower doors and good quality shower door seals to make the best use of space.